 Reporting An Accident At Work: A Step-By-Step Guide

-By Richie Billing.
-Last Updated 8th December 2023.
+By Ed Robinson.
+Last Updated 8th July 2024.
 If you’re looking for help and guidance on reporting an accident at work, this article can help.

 Below, we offer a step-by-step guide on what you can do to ensure the incident is logged in the accident book, and explain why it’s important to report accidents and near misses.